diarmuidw/PythonBook/Chapter9.md

 plt.hist(data)
 ```

 In summary, Numpy, Pandas, and Matplotlib libraries are powerful tools for data science with Python.
-With these libraries, you can manipulate, analyze and visualize data with ease, allowing you to gain insights and make informed decisions from data.# Chapter 9: Data Science with Python
+With these libraries, you can manipulate, analyze and visualize data with ease, allowing you to gain insights and make informed decisions from data.

 # Data Analysis